About Legally Mindful

 An Ohio-based lawyer, Gary Powell is currently General Counsel for a global natural-based chemical company in Cincinnati.
 Before joining the corporate world, Gary was in a private litigation practice for more than 25 years, focusing primarily on land use, zoning and development.
 He participated in cases involving eminent domain, freedom of speech and association, due process and equal protection claims.

-Gary has served as President of the Cincinnati Bar Foundation and as a Trustee for the Cincinnati Bar Association, and he currently serves on its Grievance Committee, and its Health and Well Being Committee.
+Gary has served as President of the Cincinnati Bar Foundation and as a Trustee for the Cincinnati Bar Association, and he currently serves on its Health and Well Being Committee.
 A Fellow of the American Bar Foundation and the Ohio State Bar Foundation, he has been a Member of the Hamilton County (Ohio) Mental Health & Recovery Services Board since 2005.
 He was an adjunct assistant professor at the University of Cincinnati from 1986 through 2011.
 Gary has maintained an AV rating from Martindale-Hubbell since 1996.
 While in private practice, Gary was recognized as an Ohio Super Lawyer from 2004 through 2011, included in Best Lawyers in America from 2006 through 2013, and named Best Lawyers’ 2013 Cincinnati – Land Use & Zoning Litigation “Lawyer of the Year.”
 For Gary’s complete professional bio, click here.